 Dr Nick Tsitsianis

-RESEARCH: My research focuses on analysing firms, financial and accounting performance, corporate governance and individual labour market trends as well as well-being.
+Research: My research focuses on analysing firms, financial and accounting performance, corporate governance and individual labour market trends as well as well-being.
 Recently, I submitted a parliamentary report regarding the case of Carillion Plc.
 My research has been published among others in Critical Perspectives in Accounting, Accounting Forum, British Journal of Industrial Relations, Journal of Economic Behaviour and Organisation and Economics Letters.
 Recently I worked together with with Colin Haslam, Sukhdev Johal on how a reporting entity’s business model can inform financial and non-financial disclosures.
 This research considers how the adoption of new accounting standards for financial disclosures need to be contextualised within an understanding of the financialized firm.
 Research findings have been presented at the European Institute for Law.
 In addition, this group of researchers are working on non-financial disclosures for sustainability and have been involved in the UNEP/WRI report on Carbon Asset Risk.

-DOCTORAL INVOLVEMEMT: I am currently supervising two PhD students, I have recorded five (5) Doctoral Completions and I have conducted six (6) PhD Viva as an External Examiner.
+PhD -Supervision: I am currently supervising four full-time PhD students, I have recorded six (6) Doctoral Completions and I have conducted six (6) PhD Vivas as an External Examiner.

-PAST ACADEMIC ROLES: My administration experience ranged from Director of Student Engagement and Experience, Programme Directorships at UG and PG Student Admissions Management.
+Past Academic Roles: My administration experience ranged from Director of Student Engagement and Experience, Programme Directorships at UG and PG level and Student Admissions Management.

 Dr Tsitsianis welcomes enquiries from prospective doctoral students with an interest in: